falcosecurity/falco-website/content/en/docs/reference/rules/supported-fields/supported-fields.md

 ### Field Class: k8s

-Kubernetes related context.
-When configured to fetch from the API server, all fields are available.
-Otherwise, only the `k8s.pod.*` and `k8s.ns.name` fields are populated with data gathered from the container runtime.
+Kubernetes context about pods and namespace name.
+These fields are populated with data gathered from the container runtime.

 Name | Type | Description